mshmsh5000/ansible-django-stack/README.md

 ## Security

-*NOTE: Do not run the Security role without understanding what it does.
+*NOTE: NOT TESTED WITH WE VOTE.
+Do not run the Security role without understanding what it does.
 Improper configuration could lock you out of your machine.*

 **Security role tasks**